introduction-csharp/unit-testing-introduction/README.md

 # Unit Testing Introduction

-The `PrimeService` example is included in this repo.
-This will open in Visual Studio.
+A small example built on a subset of the previous `Geometry` example is included in this repo.
+This will open in Visual Studio (**not** VS.Code).

 ### VS.Code